lmjakt/BI229F_2021/session_4/practical_2/MSA_in_R.md

 2. To expose you to R packages useful for handling sequences in R
 3. To allow you to perform multiple sequence alignment and to become aware of some of the problems.
-4. To expose you to inheritance and dependance in R.
+4. To expose you to inheritance and dependency in R.

 For this we will use the following packages: